 Make Video Part of the Virtual Sales Process

-Pre-recorded video is becoming the go-to resource for sellers working in a virtual world, so any virtual selling solution must include this essential capability.
+Pre-recorded video has become the go-to resource for sellers working in a virtual world, so any virtual selling solution must include this essential capability.
 Sellers find that creating high-quality, personalized videos and sharing them with prospects can support each stage of the selling process.
 Sellers can generate a video to include in an introductory email, a follow-up to a sales meeting, or even as a thank you after closing the sale.

 Don’t Overlook Sales Learning

-Even though we have been selling virtually for over a year, there is always room for learning and improvement.
+Even though we have been selling virtually for a few years, there is always room for learning and improvement.
 Be sure your virtual selling tool goes beyond just facilitating a sales call and provides features that help the salesperson feel informed, connected, and supported throughout the selling process.
 Find ways for sellers to capture and share best practices and receive feedback on their presentations and skill sets.
 Providing this type of support improves the salesperson’s performance and helps the team to meet their goals.

 Give Managers the Ability to Coach